Russia back in investors' focus after weekend mutiny | Headlines

 Investors were watching for ripple effects from the aborted mutiny in Russia, with some expecting a move into safe havens such as U.S. government bonds and the dollar when markets open later on Sunday.

-Heavily armed Russian mercenaries led by Yevgeny Prigozhin, a former ally of President Vladimir Putin and founder of the Wagner army, advanced most of the way to Moscow after capturing the city of Rostov but then halted their approach, de-escalating a major challenge.
-The mercenaries pulled out of Rostov overnight.
+Heavily armed Russian mercenaries withdrew from the southern Russian city of Rostov overnight under a deal that halted their rapid advance on Moscow but left unanswered questions about President Vladimir Putin's grip on power.
 Financial markets have often been volatile since Russia invaded Ukraine in February 2022, which caused ruptures in markets and through global finance as banks and investors rushed to unwind exposure.

-After Saturday's events some investors said they were focused on the potential impact to safe-haven assets such as U.S. Treasuries and on commodities prices, given that Russia is a major energy and grains supplier.
-"It certainly remains to be seen what happens in the next day or two, but if there remains uncertainty about leadership in Russia, investors may flock to safe havens," said Gennadiy Goldberg, head of U.S. rates strategy at TD Securities in New York.
+After Saturday's events, some investors said they were focused on the potential impact to safe-haven assets such as U.S. Treasuries and on commodities prices, given that Russia is a major energy and grains supplier.
+"If there remains uncertainty about leadership in Russia, investors may flock to safe havens," said Gennadiy Goldberg, head of U.S. rates strategy at TD Securities in New York.

 The action sparked attention globally and revived an old fear in Washington about what happens to Russia's nuclear stockpile in the event of domestic upheaval.
 "Markets typically do not respond well to events that are unfolding and are uncertain," particularly relating to Putin and Russia, said Quincy Krosby, chief global strategist at LPL Financial.

-“If the uncertainty escalates, you’re going to see Treasuries get a bid, gold will get a bid and the Japanese yen tends to gain in situations like this,” Krosby said, mentioning typical safe-haven assets that investors buy when risks rise.
-Alastair Winter, Global Investment Strategist at Argyll Europe said that while the de-escalation meant markets may now not react strongly, "Putin has clearly been weakened and there will be more developments."
+"If the uncertainty escalates, you're going to see Treasuries get a bid, gold will get a bid and the Japanese yen tends to gain in situations like this," Krosby said, mentioning typical safe-haven assets that investors buy when risks rise.
+While the de-escalation meant markets may now not react strongly, "Putin has clearly been weakened and there will be more developments," said Alastair Winter, global investment strategist at Argyll Europe.

 Federal Reserve Chairman Jerome Powell gave testimony last week in which he signaled more interest rate hikes ahead.
-Rich Steinberg, chief market strategist at the Colony Group in Boca Raton, Florida, predicted that "markets will kind of treat this as another geopolitical risk".
+Juan Perez, director of trading at Monex in Washington, expected currencies to react to the Russian turmoil.

+"While the buck may improve off of the chaos... expect JPY (yen) to recover" as investors become more reticent to own assets in China, which has expressed support for Russia, he said.
+In the second half of the year, "a flight toward Euro will materialize as forces retreat from Ukraine to protect their homeland from a coup," Perez said.

 Tina Fordham, founder of Fordham Global Foresight, said she expected little immediate impact.
-"But there is more sensitivity and awareness by market participants that this increase in internal tension in Russia could translate into the event of a market - there will be some cautious watching," she said.
+"But there is more sensitivity and awareness by market participants that this increase in internal tension in Russia could translate into a markets event.
+There will be some cautious watching," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)